janetzuluu/code-the-dream/Assignment 3.md

 ### **Submission:**
 - Save your completed code in a `.py` file or a Jupyter Notebook.
 - Ensure that all tasks are correctly implemented and include comments to explain each step.
-- Submit the code file as per your instructor's guidelines.